 Are There any Potential Pitfalls?

 Yes.
-Just because an estate qualifies for a summary administration, it is not necessarily a, “no-brainer” to choose this course of action.
+Just because an estate qualifies for a summary administration, it is not necessarily your best course of action.
 There may be some circumstances in your particular matter that you did not anticipate.
-For instance, in a Florida summary administration, there is a petitioner, but no personal representative.
+For instance, in a Florida summary administration there is a “petitioner”, but no “personal representative”.
 A petitioner does not have the same legal authority to inquire about, collect, manage, or dispose of assets in the same way that a court appointed personal representative does.

 Probate can be a complex area of law.
 That is why there are attorneys in Florida that specialize in probate.
 Probate matters often require a Florida probate attorney, not a document preparation service.

-There are other factors that may come into play too, such as IRS issues, lawsuits, homestead exemption concerns, and foreclosure proceedings, to name a few.
-That’s why it’s always a good idea to locate and consult with a Florida probate attorney to answer your legal questions so that you can feel confident that you are making the right decisions.
+There are other factors that may come into play too, such as IRS issues, lawsuits, homestead exemption complications, and foreclosure proceedings, to name a few.
+That’s why it’s always a good idea to consult with a Florida probate attorney to answer your legal questions and provide legal advice so that you can feel confident that you are making the right decisions.